magic-wormhole/magic-wormhole-protocols/dilation-protocol.md

 (the Leader must not accept the Follower's message until it has generated its own).
 Noise allows handshake messages to include a payload, but we do not use this feature.

-All subsequent messages as known as "Noise transport messages", and are independent for each direction.
+All subsequent messages are known as "Noise transport messages", and are independent for each direction.
 Transport messages are encrypted by the shared key, in a form that evolves as more messages are sent.

 The Follower's first transport message is an empty packet, which we use as a "key confirmation message" (KCM).